jondentonschneider/jondentonschneider.github.io/_pages/research.md

 <h3>Work in Progress</h3>

 <p>
-<details><summary>Childhood Health, Marriage Markets, and Young Women's HIV: Evidence from Zimbabwe</summary>
+<details><summary>Childhood Health, Marriage Markets, and Young Women's HIV: Evidence from Deworming in Zimbabwe</summary>
   <blockquote>
   <p><i>Young women comprise a disproportionate share of new HIV infections in Sub-Saharan Africa, largely due to features of the region’s marriage markets like age-disparate partnerships.
 Because marriage prospects are shaped by human capital, the stock of which is influenced by childhood health, can improving the health of older girls thus lower their chances of contracting HIV as young women?
 I examine a nationwide school-based deworming program in Zimbabwe (2012-17) that substantially reduced rates of urogenital schistosomiasis, a parasitic worm disease that can limit learning and school attendance.
 Comparing across high- and low-morbidity districts, I find that 3 years after the program began, HIV prevalence among women 18 to 20 had fallen 4.3 percentage points (p.p., 47 percent) more in high-schistosomiasis districts.
 The effects of human capital on marriage-market matching appear to explain the results: these young women were 7.1 p.p.
 (51 percent) more likely to still be attending school, the average age gap with their partners fell by 2 years (30 percent), and HIV risk factors associated with age-disparate relationships decreased as well.
 These results show that a cheap treatment for a common disease in Sub-Saharan Africa can also help combat one of the modern world’s deadliest pandemics.</i>
   </p>